-With 14 Hawaii State Parks, State Monuments and State Recreation Areas on the Big Island, there is much to discover.
+With 14 Hawaii State Parks, State Monuments and State Recreation Areas on the Big Island, there is much to discover!
 Exploring them all reveals some of the best of Hawaii: stunning beaches, gorgeous shoreline vistas, awesome snorkeling, tropical rainforest waterfalls, historic Hawaiian villages and temples, dramatic evidence of historic lava flows and the subsequent new growth forests, and even peaceful mountain retreats.

-Akaka Falls is one of the most spectacular Hawaii waterfalls, plunging 422 feet into the gorge below.
+'Akaka Falls is one of the most spectacular Hawaii waterfalls, plunging 422 feet into the gorge below.
 North of Hilo, enjoy this scenic .4 mile loop trail through lush tropical vegetation, with an overlook of Kahuna Falls along the way.
 Restrooms and drinking water available.
 Park entrance fee is $5/car.

 Kealakekua Bay is the location of the first extensive contact between Hawaiians and Westerners.
 What's even more impressive is the stunning water clarity and impressive coral reef, making it one of the best places for Hawaii Big Island snorkeling.
 Restrooms, picnic pavilion and drinking water available at Napo'opo'o.

-Lapakahi State Park is one of the most well preserved remains of traditional Hawaiian life.
+Lapakahi State Historical Park is one of the most well preserved remains of traditional Hawaiian life.
 The self-guided interpretive tour takes you through what was once a thriving coastal village.
 Brilliantly clear water along the shoreline at Lapakahi State Park means good snorkeling as well.
 Restrooms available.
 Located 11 miles (18k) north of Kawaihae on Highway 270.

 This is the second of the Hawaii State Parks on the Big Island to highlight Hawaii waterfalls.
 If you catch it just right in the early part of the day, Rainbow Falls can be a dramatic photo opportunity.
 Other scenic viewpoints and areas of geologic interest in Wailuku River State Park include Boiling Pots and Pe'epe'e Falls.
 Restrooms, drinking water.

-Kalopa is a lush and very quiet retreat at a 2000-foot (610 meter) elevation.
+Kalopa State Recreation Area is a lush and very quiet retreat at a 2000-foot (610 meter) elevation.
 Tucked into an 'ohi'a forest above the Hamakua coast, the more formal name is Kalopa Native Forest State Park and Recreation Area.
 This is a great place for a picnic or to let the kids roll around in the grass and includes a nice nature trail.
 Limited tent camping ($12/residents, $18/non-residents) and cabin lodging ($60-$90/night/cabin).
 Restrooms, drinking water, picnic tables.
 Located 5 miles southeast of Honoka'a, turn off Mamalahoa Highway 19 between the 39 and 40 mile markers and follow the signs 3 miles inland.

-Manuka State Park or Wayside is a cute and clean rest stop along Highway 11, 41 miles south of Kailua-Kona and 17 miles west of Na'alehu.
+Manuka State Park (Wayside) is a cute and clean rest stop along Highway 11, 41 miles south of Kailua-Kona and 17 miles west of Na'alehu.
 In addition to picnicking there is a nice 2-mile Manuka Nature Trail that loops through the Manuka Natural Area Reserve.
 Picnic tables, restrooms, trash cans and open shelter camping next to the highway ($12/residents, $18/non-residents).

 In the heart of downtown Hilo, Wailoa River State Recreation Area is an attractively landscaped park that is ideal for walking, picnicking or simply relaxing.
 The visitor center has restrooms, picnic tables, trash cans and drinking water.

 What is perhaps most striking when you arrive at Lava Tree State Park is the massive canopy of Monkey Pod trees that filters the sun, providing shade and creating a surreal, almost otherworldly light.
-A paved .7 mile (1.2k) loop trail winds through an impressive collection of tree molds, left behind after a lava flow swept through the forested area.
+A paved .7 mile (1.2k) loop trail winds through an impressive collection of tree molds, left behind after a 1790 lava flow swept through the forested area.
 The lava wrapped the trees and then cooled, leaving only the mold after the inner tree decayed.
 The thick growth of the jungle-like forest is testament to nature's ability to rebound following a decimating event.
 Lava Tree State Monument is 40 minutes south of Hilo, 2.5 miles (4k) east of Pahoa.
 Restrooms, picnic tables, and trash cans; no drinking water.